cpraveen/numa/dft.md

 \tilu_k = \frac{1}{N} \sum_{j=0}^{N-1} u(x_j) \ee^{-\ii k x_j}, \qquad k=-N/2, \ldots, N/2 - 1
 $$

+This is known as the discrete Fourier transform (DFT).

-We can derive a Lagrange form of the interpolation as follows.
+**Lagrange form.** We can derive a Lagrange form of the interpolation as follows.

 $$
 \begin{aligned}